SystemRage/py-kms/docs/Documentation.md

 More complete and well defined lists are available [here](https://github.com/SystemRage/py-kms/wiki/Windows-GVLK-Keys) and [here](https://github.com/SystemRage/py-kms/wiki/Office-GVLK-Keys).

 ### `SLMGR` and `OSPP` commands
-The software License Manager (```slmgr.vbs```) is a Visual Basic script used to configure and retrieve Volume 	Activation information.
-The script can be run locally or remotely on the target computer, using the Windows-based script host (```wscript.exe```) or the command-based script host (```cscript.exe```), and administrators can specify which script engine to use.
-If no script engine is specified, SLMGR runs using the default script engine (note: it's recommended the cscript.exe script engine that resides in the system32 directory).
+The software License Manager (`slmgr.vbs`) is a Visual Basic script used to configure and retrieve Volume Activation information.
+The script can be run locally or remotely on the target computer, using the Windows-based script host
+(`wscript.exe`) or the command-based script host (`cscript.exe`) - administrators can specify which script engine to use.
+If no script engine is specified, _SLMGR_ runs using the default script engine (it is recommended to utilize the `cscript.exe` script engine that resides in the system32 directory).
 The Software Licensing Service must be restarted for any changes to take effect.
-To restart it, can be used the Microsoft Management Console (MMC)
-Services or running the following command:
+To restart it, the Microsoft Management Console (MMC) Services can be used or running the following command:

 ```
 net stop sppsvc && net start sppsvc
 ```

 The _SLMGR_ requires at least one parameter.
-If the script is run without any parameters, it displays Help information.
+If the script is run without any parameters, it displays help information.
 The general syntax of `slmgr.vbs` is as follows (using the `cscript.exe` as the script engine):
 ```
 cscript slmgr.vbs /parameter
 cscript slmgr.vbs [ComputerName] [User] [Password] [Option]
 ```

-where command line options are:
+Where command line options are:
 ```
 [ComputerName]  Name of a remote computer (default is local computer).
 [User]          Account with the required privilege on the remote computer.